alaouimehdi1995/django-rest/README.md

 In the example above, in `HasGmailAddress` code, we assumed that the user is already authenticated, instead of manually checking it.
-That's because if the permission `IsAuthenticated` isn't satisfied, django-REST returns a `403 Forbidden access` before even evaluating `HasGmailAddress` permission.
+That's because if the permission `IsAuthenticated` isn't satisfied, django-flash-REST returns a `403 Forbidden access` before even evaluating `HasGmailAddress` permission.
 That's why in `HasGmailAddress` code, we assumed the user is authenticated.

 If we switched permissions order as the following: